 Lenvatinib (Lenvima®, Kisplyx®) is a targeted therapy drug.
 It is used to treat some types of kidney, thyroid and liver cancers.

 Lenvatinib is used to treat:

-- differentiated thyroid cancer that is no longer being controlled by radioactive iodine treatment
+- papillary or follicular thyroid cancer that is no longer being controlled by radioactive iodine treatment